Scandinavian-Polish Chamber of Commerce (SPCC)

 3. The Chamber may create the following funds:

-5. Revenues from the Chamber’s business activities shall be used for the pursuit of its statutory goals and must not be allocated for distribution among its members.
+5. Income from the Chamber business operations serves for performance of statutory goals and may not be appropriated for distribution among its members.

 REPRESENTATION